Parambeer/tags/README.md

 1. First we call a function all_tags().
 2. Now we would check if that specific post contains those relevant tags by using php in-built function 'has_tag'.
 3. If relevant tags match from the tags list then we store the result in the variable and return it which finally displays on the screen.
-4. Otherwise (if relevant tags are not present in the post), we store 'nil' in the variable, return it, and print it on screen.
+4. Otherwise (if relevant post tags are not present), we store 'nil' in the variable, return it, and print it on screen.